lexy-ai/lexy/docs/docs/installation.md

 ### Google Cloud Storage

-To use Google Cloud Storage, you'll need to create a service account, and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your service account credentials.
+To use Google Cloud Storage, you'll need to set `DEFAULT_STORAGE_SERVICE=gcs` in your `.env` file.
+You'll also need to create a service account, and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your service account credentials.
 You can do so by adding the following to your `.env` file:

 ```Shell
 GOOGLE_APPLICATION_CREDENTIALS=<path-to-your-service-account-credentials>